 By Tom Pilkington

-Tom Pilkington is the owner of Prestige Yacht Sales, with offices in Norwalk, Essex and Mystic, CT.
+Tom Pilkington is a principal at Prestige Yacht Sales, with offices in Norwalk, Essex, and Mystic, CT.
 Tom started his boating career as VP of Yacht Haven Marine Center in Stamford CT.
-On weekends, Tom and his wife Jennifer can often be seen boating with their two Springer Spaniels on Long Island Sound.
+On weekends Tom and his wife Jennifer can often be seen boating with their two Springer Spaniels on Long Island Sound.